moxAR-47/TwitchSubVod/README.md

 # Twitch Sub Vod

-Watch any deleted clip or deleted vod on twitch for free.
-It also works with sub-only vods.
+Watch any sub-only Twitch vod, deleted vod or deleted clip for free.
+It works with sub-only videos or deleted videos/clips.
 Just insert the streamer username and select a video to watch.
 You can also download Twitch Clips with this application.
 It works in the browser and in your mobile phone.

 Watch now: [Twitch Sub Vod](https://pogu.live)